 Seasonal Rot: The general consensus is that the show stopped being good after either season nine or season ten (usually season nine, because, despite Mike Scully running the show, season nine did have some good episodes, but season ten was when Phil Hartman died and when it became obvious the writers were running out of ideas, though season eight is often cited as the last time The Simpsons created good episodes (though a lot of people feel that some of season eight's episodes weren't all that great, except for "You Only Move Twice, the episode with Hank Scorpio).

 Very few fans like Season 11, and many feel it was the show's worst.
-The infamous episode "Saddlesore Galactica" note The episode where the Simpsons purchase a horse, and it turns out that all other jockies are murderous gremlins is felt to be the point where the show went past the point of no return.
+The infamous episodes "Saddlesore Galactica" note The episode where the Simpsons purchase a horse, and it turns out that all other jockies are murderous gremlins and "Kill The Alligator and Run"note Homer decides to move to Florida for health reasons, only to get caught up in Spring Break are felt to be the point where the show went past the point of no return.
 The rest of the season also relies heavily on bizarre plots and nonsensical twist endings.

 Seinfeld Is Unfunny and What Do You Mean, It's Not for Kids?: In the early days, this cartoon was criticized for being a kids' cartoon (even though the only reason Matt Groening made the show bright and colorful was to grab their attention, not make it a kids' show) that dealt with a lot of smutty and controversial content.
 These days, it barely (but occasionally) raises a blip on the Moral Guardian's radar, thanks to South Park and Seth MacFarlane's cartoons being far more shocking and controversial.